• Skip to primary navigation

 Softening butter in the microwave isn’t usually recommended because the heating is uneven and can melt the butter.
 But if you are in a rush you may want to try this approach.

 The biggest risk when softening a stick of butter in the microwave is that it will melt from the inside out.
-You won’t realize it until you remove it from the microwave and it spills out of the package.
+You won’t realize it until you remove it from the microwave and it spills out of the package, making a huge mess.

 Flipping the butter over onto the opposite side while heating can solve this problem.
 This allows the butter to soften more evenly without melting one part of the stick while leaving the other solid.